 The Redcentric Group conducts rigorous checks to verify the identity of each worker and their right to work in the UK and India respectively.
 We audit our agency suppliers against legislative compliance, including compliance with the Modern Slavery Act 2015.

-Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery in our supply chains, we intend to take the following further steps to combat slavery:
+Following the review of the effectiveness of the steps we have taken to ensure that there is no slavery in our supply chains, we intend to take the following further steps to combat slavery:

 This statement has been approved by Redcentric plc’s board, who will review and update it annually, and has been personally executed by Peter Brotherton, Chief Executive Officer.